kriszyp/msgpackr/README.md

 This `pack` function will generate standard MessagePack without any extensions that should be compatible with any standard MessagePack parser/decoder.
 It will serialize JavaScript objects as MessagePack `map`s by default.
 The `unpack` function will deserialize MessagePack `map`s as an `Object` with the properties from the map.

 ## Node Usage
-The msgpackr package is optimized for NodeJS usage (and will use a node addon for performance boost as an optional dependency).
+The msgpackr package runs on any modern JS platform, but is optimized for NodeJS usage (and will use a node addon for performance boost as an optional dependency).

 ### Streams
 We can use the including streaming functionality (which further improves performance).
 The `PackrStream` is a NodeJS transform stream that can be used to serialize objects to a binary stream (writing to network/socket, IPC, etc.), and the `UnpackrStream` can be used to deserialize objects from a binary sream (reading from network/socket, etc.):